xcwen/ac-php/README.md

 }
 ```

-You can also add the standard php library with [phpstorm stubs](https://github.com/JetBrains/phpstorm-stubs).
+You can also add the standard php library with [phpstorm stubs][:phpstorm-stubs:].

-Assuming you cloned this repo into <code>/usr/local/src/phpstorm-stubs</code> you base configuration will be:
+Assuming you cloned this repo into `/usr/local/src/phpstorm-stubs` you base configuration will be:

 ```json
 {